 Computer Information Technology

 Computer information technology (CIT) programs can be found at many community colleges in Houston.
 These programs offer certificates, associate degrees, and sometimes even bachelor’s degrees in CIT.
 Many of these courses are intended to help students prepare for industry certification tests, such as the Cisco Certified Network Associate (CCNA) exam.
+Attending a community college or a Houston coding bootcamp are two of the fastest ways to land an IT job.

 There are many communications programs at different Houston community colleges at both the certificate and associate degree levels.
 Many colleges offer these programs online or in hybrid formats, giving students the flexibility to complete their studies at their own pace.
 Popular degrees in fields related to communications include strategic communication, journalism, and public relations.